86Box/docs/settings/sound.rst

 CMS / Game Blaster
 ------------------

-Emulate the **Creative Music System** or **Game Blaster** ISA sound card, based on dual Philips SAA1099 sound chips and supported by some games.
+Emulate the **Creative Music System** or **Game Blaster** ISA sound card, based on dual Philips SAA1099 chips and supported by some games.

 Gravis Ultrasound
 -----------------